pytorch/torchtune/recipes/README.md

 - Recipe Checkpoint.
 The `recipe_state.pt` file contains information about training needed to restart training from that point onwards.
 This includes training seed, number of epochs completed, optimizer state etc.
 - Adapter Checkpoint.
 If using PEFT like LoRA, the checkpointer additionally outputs the adapter weights needed to correctly intialize the LoRA parameters to restart training.

-A sample config component for this looks like this:
+To correctly restart training, the checkpointer needs access to the Recipe Checkpoint and optionally to the Adapter Checkpoint (in case training LoRA).
+A sample config component for LoRA looks something like this:

 ```
 checkpointer: